projectara/greybus-spec/source/device_class.rst

 Greybus Battery Voltage Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus battery Voltage operation allows the AP to determine the voltage being supplied by the battery.
+The Greybus battery Voltage operation allows the AP Module to determine the voltage being supplied by the battery.

 Greybus Battery Voltage Request